NZSO announces return of popular Messiah concert

 NZSO announces return of popular Messiah concert in time for Christmas

 Handel’s Messiah has been synonymous with the Christmas season for generations.
-With its instantly recognisable ‘Hallelujah’ chorus, it is one of the most loved works in the choral repertoire, brimming with joy and hope.
+With its instantly recognisable ‘Hallelujah’ chorus, it is undoubtedly one of the most loved works in the choral repertoire, brimming with the joy and hope of Christmas.

-The NZSO will perform Messiah on 14 December at Wellington’s Michael Fowler Centre, led by eminent Australian conductor and music educator Richard Gill who recently conducted the NZSO National Youth Orchestra.
-Messiah features four talented soloists and the Orpheus Choir of Wellington.
+Led by eminent Australian conductor Richard Gill, who recently conducted the NZSO National Youth Orchestra, Messiah will feature four soloists and the Orpheus Choir of Wellington.

 Kiwi singers Anna Leese (soprano) and Teddy Tahu Rhodes (bass) return to New Zealand from their careers overseas to be joined by Australian singers James Egglestone (tenor) and Russell Harcourt (countertenor) in the solo roles.